RiotGamesMinions/motherbrain/README.md

 end
 ```

-To start the service, you would run `mb myface service app start`.
+To start the service, you would run `mb myface service app.app start`.
 This would set the `myface.app.state` attribute to 'start' and then do
 a partial chef run on all nodes that have "myface::app" in their
 default runlist, using an override runlist of "myface::app_service".
 The same command could be used to stop, restart, or change to any
 other state that your service recipe supports.

 For each service resource in your cookbook, you should use a single
 attribute to define the desired state (stopped, started, restarted).